-Тах Туре Amount Due Date Responsible Party Federal income tax Varies, based on individual withholding status.
-Withheld from each paycheck issued; paid to the IRS from employer monthly if you reported \$50,000 or less in taxes July 1 - June 30 of the previous tax year and semi-weekly (twice a week) if total taxes reported were more than \$50,000.
-Employee, but employer must withhold based on W-4 received.
-FICA Social Security - 12.4% Employer and employee each pay 6.2% Medicare - 2.9% Employer and employee each pay 1.45% FUTA 6% on the first \$7,000 in wages paid per employee, each year.
+Tax Type Amount Due Date Responsible Party Federal income tax Varies, based on individual withholding status.
+Withheld from each paycheck issued; paid to the IRS from employer monthly if you reported \$50,000 or less in taxes July 1 - June 30 of the previous tax year and semiweekly (twice a week) if total taxes reported were more than \$50,000.
+Employee, however, employer must withhold based on W-4 received.
+FICA Social Security - 12.4% Employer and Employee each pay 6.2% Medicare - 2.9% Employer and Employee each pay 1.45% FUTA 6% on the first \$7,000 in wages paid per employee, each year.
 Quarterly Employer